MiaGMB/Code-1/Code 1 Day 2 - HTML.md

 our tasks for today are to finde out the meaning of HTML, create a simple HTML structure, search for drifferent tags an expiriment with them.

+At noon our next tasks were to create a GitHub Page.
+Then to create a branch story with our team and then to create a small Portfolio as a HTML page for our selfe. ther we can upload for example artworks we did.

 ## The meaning of HTML:
 HTML, or Hypertext Markup Language, is a markup language for the web that defines the structure of web pages.
 It is one of the most basic building blocks of every website.